-General Sick Day Management
+General Sick Day Management for People Using Insulin

 Have you received a sick day leaflet? - EVERY PERSON WITH DIABETES AND THEIR FAMILY MEMBERS OR CARERS SHOULD GET CLEAR INDIVIDUALISED VERBAL AND WRITTEN ADVICE ('SICK-DAY RULES') FROM THEIR DIABETES TEAM ABOUT MANAGING DIABETES DURING ILLNESS OR EPISODES OF HIGH GLUCOSE LEVELS.